Ligaments In The Shoulder

 The Transverse Humeral Ligament holds the tendon of the long head of biceps brachii muscle in the area between the greater and lesser tubercle on the humerus bone.

 JOI Physicians are currently offering ASAP fracture and injury care.
 Make an appointment by calling (904)JOI-2000.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
-To learn more about this service, read this article about fracture and injury care.

 By: ROBERT LIM, PTA